Updated on July 10th, 2025 by Felix Martinez

 Tootsie Roll Industries (TR) has a dividend growth track record that few companies can rival.
-The company has increased its cash dividend for over 58 consecutive years, when including its annual stock dividend.
+The company has increased its cash dividend for 59 consecutive years, including its annual stock dividend.

 Its dividend history puts Tootsie Roll among the elite Dividend Kings, a small group of stocks that have increased their payouts for at least 50 consecutive years.

-In addition, we created a list of all Dividend Kings, along with important financial metrics such as dividend yields and price-to-earnings ratios.
+Additionally, we compiled a list of all Dividend Kings, including key financial metrics such as dividend yields and price-to-earnings ratios.

 You can download your copy of the Dividend Kings list by clicking on the link below: